2022 Call for Workshops

 Organizers should plan on promoting their event amongst their own peer networks and on mailing lists, including practitioner and professional groups if relevant.
 The event will also be published on the conference website.
 Workshop organizers are responsible for producing any publications of any workshop proceedings, if desired.
 Workshops and tutorials may be cancelled or combined if there is insufficient participation.

-- Evaluation: Content is rigorously juried by the committee for suitability as a workshop or tutorial, and interest to the community.
+- Evaluation: Content is rigorously juried by the committee for suitability as a workshop and interest to the community.

 - Date: Workshops will run for a full day on Monday,June 20th, 2022, which is the day before the main conference track.
 One-day registrations will be available for participants who wish to attend only workshops.

-- Engagement: For both workshops and tutorials, we encourage submissions which offer interactive and participatory methods, and who aim to engage the wider community in the field.
+- Engagement: We encourage submissions which offer interactive and participatory methods, and who aim to engage the wider community in the field.
 We encourage submissions which seek to go beyond solely academic audiences, for example through engaging practitioners.

 - Off-site Venues: Several makerspaces and design studios throughout Venice have offered to host one-day workshops as an alternative to holding them at the conference hotel.
 This provides an excellent opportunity for workshop participants to work in a more creative space than a typical workshop, to interact with the local community, and to be situated closer to an urban environment.
 Workshop organizers should indicate if they would be interested in this option and provide some statement about the kind of creative space desired.
 We will notify organizers if this opportunity comes to fruition.
 By default, all workshops will be in the hotel.